iSimpp/RemoteControl/README.md

 ## LICENSE
-This remote control has a MIT license that you can see here: (LICENSE)[LICENSE]
+This remote control has a MIT license that you can see here: [LICENSE](LICENSE)